mrtillman/avatarbox.publisher/README.md

 $ npm run zip
 ```

-Upload `avbx-publisher.zip` to S3 for use in the `avbx-publisher` Lambda function.
+Upload `avbx-publisher.zip` to S3, and retain the S3 URI so you can define the `avbx-publisher` Lambda function.

 ### EventBridge Rule